-I know, I know… when you create a podcast, the data is not really what we look at first.
+I know, I know… when you create a podcast, the data isn’t really what we look at first.
 However, understanding and analyzing the statistics of your podcast allows you to measure the success of your podcast… and well, stay motivated!

 If the numbers, the curves, and the pie charts frighten you a bit, don’t panic!
-Together, we will review the principles that all good podcasters need to follow. 📈
+Together, we will review the data that all good podcasters need to follow. 📈

-Because, of course it is good to look at your figures regularly!
+Because, of course it’s good to look at your figures regularly!
 But looking at good figures, is much better… 😉

 Difference between listening and downloading

-Before jumping straight into it, it seems important to properly understand the subtleties of the concepts that we are going to bring up in this post. 🤓
+Before jumping straight into it, it seems important to properly understand the subtleties of the concepts that we’re going to bring up in this blog post. 🤓

-- One listen is counted differently depending on the platforms on which it is posted.
-To be able to tell the podcasters a precise and realistic number of listens, there are certified organizations like the IAB who are very strict in their methods for calculating listens.
+- One listen is counted differently depending on the platform where it’s posted.
+To be able to tell podcasters a precise and realistic number of downloads, there are certified organizations like the IAB who are very strict in their methods for calculating downloads.

-- If you do research on this subject, you can also come across the idea of downloading episodes.
+- If you do research on the subject, you can also come across the idea of downloading episodes.
 In the world of podcasts, you should know that streaming doesn’t really exist.
-As soon as you start playing an episode, it is actually downloaded from its host.
-This action is imperceptible, but if you want to listen to an episode immediately or save it for later, you must go through a download either way.
+As soon as you start playing an episode, it’s actually downloaded from its host.
+This action isn’t noticable, but if you want to listen to an episode immediately or save it for later, you must go through a download either way.

-Certain listeners subscribe to some podcasts, so that when a new episode is published it is automatically downloaded to their device.
-But that does not necessarily mean that they will listen to that episode.
+Certain listeners subscribe to some podcasts, so that when a new episode is published it’s automatically downloaded to their device.
+But that does not necessarily mean that they’ll listen to that episode.

 From a podcaster’s point of view, you cannot know exactly if it’s an automatic download or a listener-initiated download: it’s just a download.
 And that’s all. 🤔